 One striking feature is a hand-painted mural on the wall by Glasgow designer David Ogilvie.
 It took about 15 months to complete.

 The tennis theme is carried out throughout the premises, from floor to ceiling.
 The carpet in the lounge was specially woven for the room by furnishers, Hampton and McMurray and cost £7000.
-Woven through it are cross racquets with the letters “CC” weaved into the “gut” of the racquets.
+Woven through it are cross rackets with the letters “CC” weaved into the “gut” of the rackets.
 It’s all very striking.

 On the ceiling there is a small illuminated tennis court which looks like the real thing.

-Advert: The best Doubles and Singles in town.
+The best Doubles and Singles in town at The Centre Court.
 1979.

 Say’s Gordon, “We set out to give the people of Glasgow a lounge of which it can be proud, and I think we have done just that.
 We want people to come in to relax in comfortable surroundings and enjoy a leisurely drink.”